pulumi/pulumi-hugo/themes/default/content/docs/intro/concepts/state.md

 ## Deciding On a State Backend

-Pulumi supports two classes of  _backends_ for storing your infrastructure state:
+Pulumi supports two classes of state backends for storing your infrastructure state:

 - **Service**: a managed cloud experience using the online or self-hosted Pulumi Service application
 - **Self-Managed**: a manually managed object store, including AWS S3, Azure Blob Storage, Google Cloud Storage, any AWS S3 compatible server such as Minio or Ceph, or your local filesystem